MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/alerts-queue.md

 - An alert about malware detected while executing which can pose a threat not only to the individual device but to the organization, regardless if it was eventually blocked, may be ranked as "Medium" or "High".
 - Suspicious behavioral alerts, which weren't blocked or remediated will be ranked "Low", "Medium" or "High" following the same organizational threat considerations.

+### Status

+You can choose to filter the list of alerts based on their Status.

-#### Categories
+### Categories

 We've redefined the alert categories to align to the [enterprise attack tactics](https://attack.mitre.org/tactics/enterprise/) in the [MITRE ATT&CK matrix](https://attack.mitre.org/).
 New category names apply to all new alerts.
 Existing alerts will keep the previous category names.

 The table below lists the current categories and how they generally map to previous categories.

-You can choose to filter the alerts based on the following categories.
+You can choose to filter the alerts based on the following Categories.

 |New category|API category name|Detected threat activity or component|
 |---|---|---|